 Final Thoughts: Income Approach Business Valuation Formula

 There are many different ways to value a company.
-The key is to use the right method for your specific situation.
+The key is to use the proper method for your specific situation.

-If you’re a business owner looking to sell your company, you should use more than one of the valuation methods to determine your company’s worth before putting it up for sale.
+If you’re a business owner looking to sell your company, you should use more than one valuation method to determine its worth before putting it up for sale.

-If you need help with determining your company’s worth, schedule a free consultation with Andrew Rogerson.
+If you need help determining your company’s worth, schedule a free consultation with Andrew Rogerson.
 He can help you determine the best way to value your company and maximize its value.

 - How To Increase Company Valuation?
 4 Value Drivers You Need To Know